SpinettaInc/Tupp-Trigger-Library/README.md

 ### HTML Setup

-Add the class `tupp-trigger` to your form elements.
+Add the class `tupp-trigger` to your HTML elements.
 Configure the library using the following data attributes:

-- `data-tupp-chatflow-id`: The UUID of your API endpoint.
+- `data-tupp-chatflow-id`: The UUID of your Tupp.io API endpoint.
 - `data-tupp-source-id`: (Optional) The ID of the source element to extract data from.
 - `data-tupp-source-class`: (Optional) The class of source elements to extract data from.
 - `data-tupp-target-id`: (Optional) The ID of the target element for dynamic manipulation.